-- 21. The ACCC tests the claims made by the applicant in support of an application for authorisation through an open and transparent public consultation process. - 22.
-The ACCC sought submissions from around 45 interested parties potentially affected by these applications, including racing associations, government departments, other totalisators and bookmakers. - 23.
-The ACCC received a submission in support of the applications for authorisation from the Victorian Racing Industry (VRI), representing Racing Victoria, Harness Racing Victoria, Greyhound Racing Victoria and VicRacing Pty Ltd. - 24.
+- 22. The ACCC tests the claims made by the applicant in support of an application for authorisation through an open and transparent public consultation process. - 23.
+The ACCC sought submissions from around 45 interested parties potentially affected by these applications, including racing associations, government departments, other totalisators and bookmakers. - 24.
+The ACCC received a submission in support of the applications for authorisation from the Victorian Racing Industry (VRI), representing Racing Victoria, Harness Racing Victoria, Greyhound Racing Victoria and VicRacing Pty Ltd. - 25.
 The VRI submits that as Tabcorp's wagering business joint venture partner, the proposed conduct is likely to increase its revenue from both the management fees charged to ACTTAB and through enhanced profitability of Tabcorp's Victorian fixed odds wagering business through greater capacity to offer competitive odds and accept large wagers.
-The VRI also submits that this will also improve the level of service to Victorian fixed odds wagering customers. - 25.
+The VRI also submits that this will also improve the level of service to Victorian fixed odds wagering customers. - 26.
 Broadly, Tabcorp submits that the Book Management Agreement is likely to result in enhanced wagering product offers to punters, administration and transaction cost savings, and benefits to the racing industry and ACT economy and community.
-Tabcorp submits that the proposed conduct will result in little if any public detriment. - 26.
+Tabcorp submits that the proposed conduct will result in little if any public detriment. - 27.
+No submissions were received after the ACCC's draft determination. - 28.
 Copies of public submissions may be obtained from the ACCC's website www.accc.gov.au/authorisationsregister.